RevolutionPrep/best_practices/README.md

 * Never call the model layer directly from a view.
 * Never make complex formatting in the views, export the formatting to a method in a view helper or a decorator.
+  * Understand the reasons to use a decorator or helper.
+  * Decorators are much better at presentation logic associated with a domain model.
+  * Helpers are much better at object-agnostic presentation concepts.
+  * [Draper](https://github.com/jcasimir/draper) is a pretty good decorator library.
 * Mitigate code duplication by using partial templates and layouts.

 <a name='mailers'>